minakamoto/pcshscr2023/docs/2nd.md

 ### Register initial data in the database

-Register initial data in the local database.A simple script is provided for registering initial data in the local database.
+Register initial data in the local database.
+A simple script is provided for registering initial data in the local database.
 Download all the files from [Github repository](https://github.com/minakamoto/pschs2023/tree/main/src/script/2nd) and put them under `dish-delight/backend/src/ backend`.

 The target files are the following four.